sanjeebingit/sbhattarai.com.np/content/r/intro/install-r.md

 {{< figure library="true" src="R-Console.jpg" title="R Console" numbered="true" >}}

 RStudio is a popular IDE for R. For the purpose of excercises, we will use R Studio.
-You will learn about R Studio in the next section, including installation process.
+We will learn more about R Studio in the next section, including installation process.